 Depending on the device selected and peripherals enabled, there are up to two ports available.
-In general, when a peripheral is enabled, that pin may not be used as a general purpose I/O pin.
+In general, when a peripheral is enabled on a port pin, that pin cannot be used as a general purpose output.
+However, the pin can still be read.

-Each port has three registers for its operation.
+Each port has three standard registers for its operation.
 These registers are:

-- · TRISx registers (data direction register) - PORTx registers (reads the levels on the pins of the device) - LATx registers (output latch)
+- TRISx registers (data direction)

+- PORTx registers (reads the levels on the pins of the device)

+- · LATx registers (output latch)